ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 --- | --- | ---
 Configure Anti-malware Policy | Configured | Configuring the anti-malware policy to allow for the customisation of a response if malware is detected and the restriction of attachment file types.

-Anti-malware Policy Configuration applicable to all agencies and implementation types
+Anti-malware Policy Configuration applicable to all agencies and implementation types.

 Configuration | Value | Description
 --- | --- | ---